About disability and sexuality

 If you’re over the age of 16, in Victoria you’re legally entitled to privacy and choice about your sexuality and sexual activity.

 Concerns you may have about sex

-Your disability may affect your ability to have a regular sex life – you may have to approach sexual activity differently, and you may have questions and concerns relating to your physical or emotional health.
+Your disability may affect your ability to have the sex life you would like – you may have to approach sexual activity differently, and you may have questions and concerns relating to your physical or emotional health.
 For example, you may feel:

 - concerned about finding a partner